 But then, just like you change your mind like a teenage girl changes clothes, it pulls the old bait-and-switch and damn it, it’s gorgeous.
 The air is crisp and fresh, vibrant flowers bloom, sweet juicy berries dot the bushes all over local neighborhoods, the mountain (Mt.
 Rainier) comes out, and people start to smile again.
 One of the greatest highlights of the PNW is the food.
 And this brings me to why I’m here, writing the ultimate food guide to Seattle, drooling as I reflect on counts of oysters on the Sound, Beecher’s cheese curds, savory piroshky and salted caramel chocolates from one of the best chocolatiers in the world (dare I say it even rivals the chocolate we had in Torino, Italy and Quito, Ecuador)…read on to find out which one I’m referring to. 😉

 My most popular blog post to-date has been my Local’s Ultimate Oahu Foodie Guide, which I wrote after living on Oahu, Hawaii for 11 years, so I decided to write one for Seattle as well!
-If you’ll be visiting Seattle, be sure to check out my Ultimate Guide to Seattle – Things To Do and my Washington State Archives for all things Seattle and Washington State, including ideas for day trips and weekend getaways!
+If you’ll be visiting Washington State, be sure to check out my Ultimate Guide to Seattle – Things To Do and my Washington State Archives for all things Seattle and Washington State, including ideas for day trips and weekend getaways!

 *PIN THIS POST!*

 I have lived in Seattle for over four years and every weekend my husband and I try to visit a new restaurant, try a new cocktail, or take a day trip to discover more of what this amazing region has to offer.
 This post will include my personal recommendations on the best places to eat in Seattle and surrounding areas.

 Are you ready?
 Alright, let’s dive right in…

 Oh, PS: you may not want to read this on an empty stomach.
 You’ve been warned.